Complete Deterministic Dynamics and Spectral Decomposition of the Linear Ensemble Kalman Inversion: Particle dynamics in the noisy data case

 The evolution of particle mean and covariance (in the various senses described above) can be uniformly described by \labelcref{eq:ODE_cov,eq:ODE_mean} which we repeat for convenience:

-With the complete analysis of the covariance dynamics from \cref{sec:spec_precond} at hand we can now analyse, inter alia, the deterministic EKI dynamics of particles and their empirical mean $m(t)$, the averaged empirical means $\mathbf{m}(t)$ of stochastic EKI, and the mean-field means $\mathfrak m(t)$.
-Furthermore, we will study the long-time behaviour of these quantities and apply our findinings to ensemble and residual spreads.
+With the complete analysis of the covariance dynamics from \cref{sec:spec_precond} at hand we can now analyse, inter alia, {the {naive} EKI dynamics of particles and their {sample} mean $m(t)$, as well as the mean-field means $\mathfrak m(t)$}.
+Furthermore, we will study the long-time behaviour of these quantities and apply our findings to ensemble and residual spreads.

-We structure the main results of this section, the proofs of which follow directly from the statements in \cref{sec:char_ode,sec:asymp_rates}, into three theorems.
-The first one deals with deterministic EKI, the second one with the averaged quantities of stochastic EKI, and the third one with mean-field EKI.
+We structure the main results of this section, the proofs of which follow directly from the statements in \cref{sec:char_ode,sec:asymp_rates}, into two theorems.
+The first one deals with {naive} EKI and the second one with mean-field EKI.

 Before stating the theorems, we recall the definition of the pseudo-inverse of a diagonalizable matrix $M = U\Lambda U^{-1}$ as $M^+ = U\Lambda^+U^{-1}$ where $\diag(a_1\ldots,a_k,0,\ldots,0)^+ = \diag(a_1^{-1},\ldots,a_k^{-1},0,\ldots,0)$.
 This allows us to define a pseudo-inverse of the diagonalizable matrix $\cov_0A^T\Gamma^{-1}A=SDS^{-1}$ as $(\cov_0A^T\Gamma^{-1}A)^+:=SD^+S^{-1}$.
 For the matrix $A^T\Gamma^{-1}A$ we will therefore define $(A^T\Gamma^{-1}A)^-:=(\cov_0A^T\Gamma^{-1}A)^+\cov_0$ and remark that this is \emph{not} the Moore-Penrose pseudo-inverse since it does not fulfill a hermiticity condition.